-Editor's note: This is a piece I posted last year at this time which I updated and have re-posted as it serves as a good way for many fans and families of minor leaguers to get a true feel for how players are evaluated and how value is determined.
+Editor's note: This is a piece I posted two years ago around this time which I updated and re-posted last year.
+I am reposting it today because it serves as a good way for many fans and families of minor leaguers to get a true feel for how players are evaluated and how value is determined.

 I get this question every year at this time: